 James A. Dillon Park has a nice combination of amenities including spray park, disc golf, playgrounds and a skate park.
 This park has something for everyone.
 Visit https://www.cityofnoblesville.org for more information.

 1235 Central Park East Drive

-This skate park is state-of-the art and includes rails, quarter pipes, and concrete bowls.
-Located between the east and west buildings of the Monon Center, the park should only be used for skateboarding.
-This 10,000 square foot park has lots of drop in points and rails as well as a seriously huge concrete bowl.
+This skate park is awesome and includes all the things skateboarders want in one location.
+This huge park has lots of cool features and will surely impress your kids.
 Skateboarding lessons are offered through the Monon Center at this skate park.
 Visit https://apm.activecommunities.com? to learn about lessons.
 Visit https://www.carmelclayparks.com for more information.